Butt1234213/breaketernity.h/README.md

 # breaketernity.h
-breaketernity.h is a port of breaketernity.js to C++
+breaketernity.h is a port of breaketernity.js by Patashu to C++

 # How to install
 + Download the latest release in the releases section, and add the files to your C++ project